TLW's Chefscope™ (Chef Historyscope)

 On July 7, 1999 Good Eats debuts on Food Network for 249 episodes, switching to Cooking Channel in 2011 (until Feb.
 10, 2012), a combo of Julia Child, Mr. Wizard, and Monty Python, starring Los Angeles, Calif.-born Alton Crawford Brown (1962-), who despises "unitaskers" (garlic presses, margarita machines) and loves Dutch angles.

 In Aug.
-2000 New York City-born chef (Culinary Inst. of Am. graduate) Anthony Michael Bourdain (1956-) pub. the NYT bestseller Kitchen Confidential: Adventures in the Culinary Underbelly, making him a celeb.; he follows with the NYT bestseller A Cook's Tour: In Search of the Perfect Meal (Global Adventures in Extreme Cuisines) (2001), The Nasty Bits: Collected Varietal Cuts, Usable Trim, Scraps, and Bones (May 16, 2006), No Reservations: Around the World on an Empty Stomach (Oct.
+2000 New York City-born chef (Culinary Inst. of Am. graduate) Anthony Michael Bourdain (1956-2018) pub. the NYT bestseller Kitchen Confidential: Adventures in the Culinary Underbelly, making him a celeb.; he follows with the NYT bestseller A Cook's Tour: In Search of the Perfect Meal (Global Adventures in Extreme Cuisines) (2001), The Nasty Bits: Collected Varietal Cuts, Usable Trim, Scraps, and Bones (May 16, 2006), No Reservations: Around the World on an Empty Stomach (Oct.
 30, 2007), and Medium Raw: A Bloody Valentine to the World of Food and the People Who Cook (June 8, 2010), which criticizes fellow TV chefs as having never worked in a real restaurant.
 In 2001 A Cook's Tour debuts on Food Network for 35 episodes (until 2002).
 On July 25, 2005 Anthony Bourdain: No Reservations debuts on Travel Channel for 142 episodes (until Nov.
 5, 2012).
 On Sept.
 19, 2005 the TV sitcom Kitchen Confidential debuts on Fox Network for 13 episodes (until Dec.
 5, 2005), starring Bradley Cooper as chef Jack Bourdain.
 In July 2006 Bourdain is caught in Beirut when the Israel-Lebanon Conflict breaks out, holing-up in a hotel until cleaner "Mr. Wolf" helps the U.S. Marines evacuate him and his crew on July 20, resulting in a No Reservations episode that airs on Aug.
 21 and is nominated for an Emmy.
+Too bad, he commits suicide on June 8, 2018 in Strasbourg, France.

 On Oct.
 9, 2000 the cable TV Food Network, owned by Shaw Media and Scripps Networks Interactive, based in Toronto, Canada debuts (until ?).